-EMS 122 EMT BASIC TECHNOLOGY (12 CR)
+EMS 123 EMT BASIC TECHNOLOGY (12 CR)

-The basic emergency medical technician course is a Michigan Department of Community Health approved course.
-This program provides the information and experience necessary to prepare the student to sit for the National Registry Basic EMT Certification exam.
+The Basic Emergency Medical Technician course is approved by the Michigan Department of Health and Human Services.
+This program provides the information and experience necessary to prepare the student to sit for the National Registry EMT Basic Certification exam.
 Topics include: legal responsibilities, anatomy, physiology, patient assessment, management of various emergency situations, extrication, and current standards for EMTs in the field.
 Students will also participate in scenario-based education and computer-based testing and scenarios to reinforce skills learned within these areas.
-Students must complete a minimum of four 12-hour experiences in the hospital emergency room setting and with a pre-hospital life support agency.
+Students must complete a minimum of four, twelve-hour experiences in the hospital emergency room setting and with a pre-hospital life support agency.
 Laboratory and clinical experiences are included.

-Corequisites: EMS 1220 (Lab) and EMS 1221 (Clinical)
+Corequisites: EMS 1230 (Lab) and EMS 1231 (Clinical)